vielhuber/jwtbutler/README.md

 ## features

-- works in all js applications
+- works in all js-applications
 - renders a simple loginform if needed
 - requires no code changes on the auth server
 - has a fetch helper function for api calls that do all the heavy lifting (e.g. refreshing token, repeating calls) under the hood